-The vaccine marketing authorisation holder's summary of product characteristics states that the vaccine should be given as a series of two doses (0.5ml, each) 21 days apart and does not contain any provision for third primary or booster doses.
-Hence third primary or booster doses are considered 'off - label'.
+The vaccine marketing authorisation holder's SmPC states that the vaccine should be given as a series of two doses (0.2ml, each) 21 days apart.

-This is superseded by the JCVI recommendation of a minimum interval of eight weeks between doses of all the available COVID-19 vaccines where a two-dose primary schedule is used, for third primary and for use of the vaccine as a booster when mRNA vaccines are not considered clinically suitable.
+This is superseded by the JCVI recommendation of a minimum interval of eight weeks between doses of all the available COVID-19 vaccines where a two-dose primary schedule is used.